 This is the gist of the matter.
 We fight for the unity of the workers' organisations above all lines of division: religious, national, linguistic or racial.
 Our task is to unite all the oppressed and exploited in one army against the bourgeoisie.

 Marxists have never made the acceptance of atheism part of the party programme.
-That kind of nonsense was always a hallmark of anarchism.
+That was always a hallmark of anarchism.
 Very often a worker who is still a believer approaches the movement, convinced of its general programme and eager to fight for socialism, but unwilling to renounce religion.
 What attitude should we take?
 Certainly not to push him away.
 Such a worker does not wish to join the movement in order to win converts to religion, but to fight capitalism.
 Probably, in time he will see the contradiction between his political and religious beliefs and gradually abandon religion.
 But the question is a delicate one and should not be pushed.
 As Lenin explained, Marxists "are absolutely opposed to the slightest affront to these workers' religious conviction".
 (Ibid., p.
 17.)

 It is an entirely different matter when a middle class intellectual seeks to introduce confusion into the ideology of the movement, as was the case when Lenin was writing on religion.
 A group of ultra-left Bolsheviks (Bogdanov, Lunacharsky, etc.) were trying to revise Marxism by introducing mystical philosophical notions.
 Lenin quite rightly fought against this trend.